Renault Korea: Geely involvement (2022–present)

-In January 2022, RSM's parent Renault and Geely signed an agreement by which the South Korean manufacturer would produce vehicles based on the latter Compact Modular Architecture platform, initially intended for the domestic market.
-Production is set to start by 2024.
+In January 2022, RSM's parent Renault and Geely signed an agreement by which the South Korean manufacturer would produce vehicles based on the latter's Compact Modular Architecture platform, initially intended for the domestic market.
+Production was set to start by 2024.
 In May 2022, Renault said a Geely subsidiary was set to acquire a 34.02% of Renault Korea Motors through capital increase as part of their partnership, although the company would continue to be majority owned by Renault and a consolidated subsidiary of it.
 The capital increase operation was completed by the end of the year, leaving Renault with a 52.9% majority stake.
 Samsung share (through Samsung Card) was reduced from 19.9% to 13.1%.
 Samsung is planning to divest its shares.

 In April 2024, the company changed its trade and legal name to Renault Korea, removing "Motors" and, except for the SM6, moved all its locally sold products completely to the Renault marque.

-In June 2024, Renault Korea introduced its first Geely-based vehicle, the Renault Grand Koleos.
+In June 2024, Renault Korea introduced the Renault Grand Koleos, heavily based on the Geely Xingyue L / Monjaro and using Geely's Compact Modular Architecture platform.
+In January 2026, Renault Korea introduced the Renault Filante, also using the Compact Modular Architecture platform.